 If you find only the wings, you can easily identify a termite wing by looking for the dark vein along the leading edge of the wing.

 Termites travel and feed underground.
 A subterranean termite treatment creates a protective zone around your structure that prevents termites.
 This protective zone kills not only the termites that forage against your structure but also kills their colony.
 Termiticides kill this destructive insect.
 They are placed in the soil adjacent to the foundation to create this continuous protective zone around the structure.
 Spot treatments, or treating only one area, do not work to control termites.

-Treatments must be done by an licensed exterminator or pest control professional.
-Homeowners and handyman do not have access to the materials and tools to deal with termites.
+Treatments must be done by a licensed exterminator or pest control professional.
+Homeowners and handymen do not have access to the materials and tools to deal with termites.

 Termites that consume the bait adjacent to your structural foundation and carry the material back to the colony in their guts.
 The colony is killed because termites feed each other via trophallaxis.
 Trophallaxis feeding (you do not want further details about this) ensures the entire colony will share the control material.